Can employees seek to modify a workers’ compensation award?

 When an award for workers’ compensation is ordered, it’s made based upon the information available at the time.
 But there’s no guarantee that things will remain the same as they were originally foreseen.
-An employee may sustain an injury which disables them and prevents them from working for an anticipated period of time.
+An employee may sustain an injury that disables them and prevents them from working for an anticipated period of time.
 The actual time disabled may be longer.
 Or, perhaps the severity of the injury itself is underestimated or becomes worse as time passes.
 Regardless, the initial award may no longer be sufficient to cover the disability.

 Modifying the award

 New Jersey permits employees to request a modification to their workers’ compensation award if it becomes necessary.
 New Jersey statute section 34:15-27 allows the employee to seek modification when there’s an increase in the incapacitation.
 The claim is subsequently reopened and reviewed, to include the change in circumstances.
 The employee will be required to submit new evidence demonstrating how the situation has changed and why it warrants an increase in the award.